 What are your priorities for life?
 Can you define them promptly, or you need some time to stop and think?
 Many people believe they know what their priorities are, but they’re confused when they try to define them.
 Are you one of them?
 Learn how to get your priorities straight in this guide.

-Do you struggle to define priorities in life?
+Do you struggle to define priorities for life?

-Is your gut feeling telling you that you need change in life?
+- Is your gut feeling telling you that you need a change in life?

-If you answered yes to any of these questions, there is a big chance that your priorities in life remain hidden and not pursued.
+If you answered yes to any of these questions, there is a big chance that your priorities for life remain hidden and not pursued.

-If you’re unable to properly define your priorities in life, you have no life focus in general.
-Without a focus, you cannot define your life goals and work towards their completion.
+If you’re unable to properly define your priorities in life, then you’re clueless about what matters the most to you.
+Without a clear focus, you cannot define your life goals and work towards their completion.
 Your core life goals remain hidden, unrecognizable and unfulfilled.